iamyashsinghh/Best-Makeup-Artists-in-Delhi-NCR/README.md

 Engagement Makeup: Subtle yet elegant styles tailored for pre-wedding events.
 Party Makeup: Bold and glamorous options for special occasions.
 Fashion Styling: Makeup for photo shoots and runway events that aligns with the latest trends.
 Hiring a professional makeup artist not only enhances your look but also boosts your confidence, making them an essential part of any major event.
-For more details on top makeup artists and their services, visit platforms like weddingbanquets.
+For more details on top makeup artists and their services, visit platforms like <a href="https://weddingbanquets.in/makeup-artists/delhi/all">weddingbanquets</a>.